Reconciliation in Action

 - Read more about Narragunnawali Reconciliation in Schools and Early Learning Program

 Our Yarning Circle provides an important networking opportunity for our Aboriginal and Torres Strait Islander members and a forum to inform our campaining and advocacy.

-The Yarning Circle meets four times over the course of the year with full details to be advised closer to the dates.
+The Yarning Circle meets four times over the course of the year.

 If you'd like to know more about the Yarning Circle or register your interest in joining, please let us know via email to email@example.com or by phone 1800 177 938.